sntk-76/google-play-data-analysis/README.md

-# google play data analysis
+# Google Play data analysis
- in this project I analyse the google play apps in base of the diiferent category and their usage with the use of the python, dataframe library
+ In this project, I analyze the Google Play apps based on the different category and their usage with the use of the Python, data frame library